cnishina/chatbot-with-yuka/README.md

 Create a .env file at the root of this project and copy the `<access_token>` from the URL string.
 In addition, add in the `<channel>` where the bot should send messages.
+Also, we should include the client id.
+The client id is used to make a GET request to the Twitch API to check if you are live.
 This should look as follows:

 ```
 ACCESS_TOKEN=<access_token>
 CHANNEL=<channel>
+CLIENT_ID=<client_id>
 ```

 ## Running chatbot with poetry